GeorgeMilonas/DSML/README.md

 2. Visualization – Explore data using visual tools to identify trends and patterns.

-3. Model Selection / Forecasting – Choose appropriate models and generate forecasts based on the data.
+3. Model Selection & Forecasting – Select appropriate models and generate predictions or forecasts based on the data.

 ## Key Classes